lxc/incus/doc/explanation/clustering.md

 (clustering-members)=
 ## Cluster members

-A Incus cluster consists of one bootstrap server and at least two further cluster members.
+An Incus cluster consists of one bootstrap server and at least two further cluster members.
 It stores its state in a [distributed database](../database.md), which is a [Cowsql](https://github.com/cowsql/cowsql/) database replicated using the Raft algorithm.

 While you could create a cluster with only two members, it is strongly recommended that the number of cluster members be at least three.